Northwestern West Virginia - Tunnel Green (Hempfield Tunnel)

 You can visit Hempfield Tunnel.
 It is along one of The Wheeling Heritage Trails—The

-Wheeling Creek Trail which runs on the former rail line through Hempfield Tunnel.
+through Hempfield Tunnel.
 Park at Tunnel Green near the Wheeling Dog Park.
 You'll see the wooden trail bridge and there are wooden steps to walk to it.